kframework/java-semantics/README.md

 - Linux.
 - Java 8 or later (K Framework installation might require more updated Java version).
 - K Framework (See <http://kframework.org>).
 The bin directory should be added to PATH.
+(Currently K is upgrading, please use this version of K https://github.com/kframework/k/tree/javaCompatible)

 Installation process: